Synthetixio/SIPs/content/sccp/sccp-384.md

 |   melania  |   1,500,000   |   3,730,900   |        58        |        232       |
 |     xrp    |   32,263,500  |   82,774,400  |         2        |        10        |

+*The slippage denoted above are on trades of size 500k$*

 ## Abstract